damonkelley/blog.damonkelley.me/source/2016-09-09-observer-push-and-pull.html.markdown

 ### Pull Model

 In the push model, the observer is notified by the subject, but it is up to the observer to get that new data.
-The notification in this model is nothing more than a _ping_.
+The notification at this end of the spectrum is nothing more than a _ping_.

 In the example below, we have a `Counter` which can be observed.
 Every time `tick` is called, it will notify all of its observers.